-- 1. Falling edge on the IRQ pin - 2.
+- 1. Falling edge on the $\overline{IRQ}$ pin - 2.
 Falling edge on any port C pin with IRQ enabled

-If the edge and level mask option is selected, the active low state of the IRQ pin can also activate an IRQF flag which creates an IRQ request to the CPU to generate the IRQ interrupt sequence.
+If the LEVEL select bit in the MOR is set, the active low state of the IRQ pin can also activate an IRQF flag which creates an IRQ request to the CPU to generate the IRQ interrupt sequence.